Glass jar with coins and an inscription save

-Some things transform our finances just as well in the physical world as they do online.
-The Penny-A-Day Savings Challenge (saving 1p today, 2p tomorrow, 3p the day after, etc) is one of those.
+Some things transform our finances.
+The Penny-A-Day Savings Challenge is one of those.

 Whether using a jar or a mobile banking App, we can still amass a stunning £668 in one year.

 The premise is simple.
-We start saving one penny and increase the amount by a penny a day.
-In the first week, that’s 1+2+3+4+5+6+7p, so 28p.
+We start saving one penny on day one, two pence on day two, and so on.
+We increase the amount day by day, so in the first week, that’s 1+2+3+4+5+6+7p… 28p.
 Sounds easy.
 The key to saving hundreds, though, is getting into a habit.
 After a couple of months, we’re looking at 50p plus per day but we’ll have eased into it so gently that we’ll be thinking about it from the start of the day.
-‘Maybe I could a free paper instead of buying one and then I’ll put that money into the jar’.
+‘Maybe I could read a free paper instead of buying one and then I’ll put that money into the jar’.
 And so it grows.

 SkintDad has a ‘challenge chart’ for people taking the Penny a Day Challenge.
 It’s great because we can keep track of where we’re up to, ticking off the days as we go.
 (See SkintDad’s blog here.)